Generic Name: collagenase clostridium histolyticum (KOL a JEN ase klos TRID ee um HIS toe LIT ik um)

 Collagenase clostridium histolyticum side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; chest pain, difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; chest pain, difficult breathing; feeling like you might pass out; swelling of your face, lips, tongue, or throat.

 signs of infection such as fever, chills, redness or swelling;